anttiluode/TinyAvatar2/README.md

 # TinyAvatar 2

+EDIT: Added splat ragdoll.
+In which we can drag the trained model around via dragging from splats.
+It is compatible with other models trained on the older code too.

 EDIT: Model I made with this really is not 7.
 Turns out it is 96 megs.
 Lots of weird stuff here. --